tedmcc7/Basketball/README.md

-this is a trash application
+Pickup Sports is a fantastic application.